Ultrasound Tech Training

 3. Earn a great salary.
 Your ultrasound technician training will qualify you for a job with great salary potential.
 According to the 2014 data from Salary.com, the middle 50 percent of ultrasound technicians earn between $62,037 and $74,566.

 4. Use your skills to help people.
 You'll be preparing for a job you can feel good about.
 Being able to use your knowledge and skills to help people is a reward that goes beyond earning a paycheck.

 5. Lots of job opportunities.
 Health careers are some of the fastest growing jobs in the U.S.—and ultrasound is no exception.
-After graduating from your program, you'll be ready to enter a career field that the Bureau of Labor Statistics predicts will grow 18 percent by 2018.
+After graduating from your program, you'll be ready to enter a career field that the Bureau of Labor Statistics predicts will grow a whopping 46 percent by 2022.

 What You'll Study

 You'll need to pass courses in the core sciences—biology, chemistry, anatomy, physiology, physics—as a prerequisite for ultrasound tech training programs.
 Some training programs prefer applicants with a background in science or experience in other healthcare professions, but also will consider high school graduates with courses in mathematics and science, as well as applicants with liberal arts backgrounds.